Макроглобулінемія

 • Plasma exchange (only when hyperviscosity is present or prior to rituximab for patients with high IgM levels)

-• Corticosteroids, alkylating drugs, nucleoside analogs, monoclonal antibodies (especially rituximab)
+• Corticosteroids, alkylating agents, nucleoside analogs, monoclonal antibodies (especially rituximab)

-• Chemotherapy, especially the alkylating agent bendamustine in combination with rituximab
+• Combination drug therapy, especially the alkylating agent bendamustine in combination with rituximab

-• Other drugs, including proteasome inhibitors (bortezomib or carfilzomib), immunomodulatory agents (thalidomide, pomalidomide, or lenalidomide), Bruton's tyrosine kinase (BTK) inhibitors (eg, ibrutinib) alone or in combination with rituximab, phosphoinositide 3-kinase (PI3) inhibitors (eg, idelalisib), or a mammalian target of rapamycin (mTOR) inhibitor (eg, everolimus)
+• Other medications, including proteasome inhibitors (bortezomib or carfilzomib), immunomodulatory agents (thalidomide, pomalidomide, or lenalidomide), Bruton tyrosine kinase (BTK) inhibitors (eg, ibrutinib, acalabrutinib, zanubrutinib), and the B-cell lymphoma-2 (BCL-2) inhibitor venetoclax, alone or in combination with rituximab, phosphoinositide 3-kinase (PI3) inhibitors (eg, idelalisib), or a mammalian target of rapamycin (mTOR) inhibitor (eg, everolimus)

 The course is variable, with a median survival of 7 to 10 years.
 Age > 60 years, anemia, and cryoglobulinemia predict shorter survival (for review, see [1]).